kubenow/helm-charts/kubenow/pachyderm/README.md

 | `amazon.token`           | Amazon token          | `""`              |

-As for Microsoft Azure, you must specify the following parameters:
+As for `Microsoft Azure`, you must specify the following parameters:

 | Parameter                | Description           | Default           |
 |--------------------------|-----------------------|-------------------|